apollographql/apollo/docs/source/platform/schema-validation.md

 description: Check if schema changes are safe or breaking by comparing against live server traffic
 ---

-There are many types of schema changes that can be potentially braeking to clients, like removing a field, if made without special consideration.
+There are many types of schema changes that can be potentially breaking to clients, like removing a field, if made without special consideration.
 For safety, some organizations take the approach of _never_ making these types of changes, but this leads to an ever-growing schema and reduced API flexibility over time.
 In reality, making these types of changes to a schema can be very safe as long as you have tools in place to ensure that no queries are broken in the process.

 Apollo provides a tool to protect for exactly this scenario called **schema validation**.